 Many of these Russian guns were never delivered and wound up being liquidated cheap in the US, as supplies of 7.62x54R back then were limited here at best.
 Those that were delivered saw action in both WWI and the Russian Civil War.
 Afterward, the Soviet Union was fond of giving these away to budding revolutionaries around the world and they showed up in Spain, Hungary, China, and elsewhere for decades.

-The Russian guns were the last big sale of 1895s Winchester pulled off.
+The Russian guns were the last big sale of 1895s that Winchester pulled off.
 They continued to produce small quantities of the big lever gun for commercial sales through the 1920s but by the Depression, its time had passed.
-In 1936, the line closed, the company putting all of its full-sized rifle efforts into the new Model 70 bolt action that debuted the same year.
+In 1936, the line closed and the company put all of its full-sized rifle efforts into the new Model 70 bolt action that debuted the same year.

 Between 1895-1936 Winchester made an estimated 425,881 of these rifles.
 Since there is so much variation between calibers, barrel length, barrel type, military models, commercial models, and so forth, their prices fall literally all over the board from a few hundred bucks to several thousand.